dekarrin/ictiobus/docs/fishi-usage.md

 [FISHI spec for FISHI itself](./fishi.md), and it's used to generate the FISHI parser that ictcc uses.
 Glub.

+## Note On The Preproccessor

+When FISHI is read by ictcc, before it is interpreted by the FISHI frontend, a preprocessing step is run on input.
+Since error reporting is handled by the frontend, which only knows about the preprocessed version of source code, this means that syntax errors will refer to that modified version instead of directly to the code that was input.
+As the preprocessor performs relatively benign changes, errors are usually easily understandable, but if syntax error output is confusing, use the -P flag with ictcc to see the exact source code after it has been preprocessed.

 ## The Three Phases Of An Ictiobus Compiler Frontend

 So, the term "parser" is often used in two distinct ways.
 Outside of the context